 12. University of Florida

-Since 2012, University of Florida’s enrollment has been increasing.
+Since 2012, the University of Florida’s enrollment has been increasing.
 However, in recent years, this increase has accelerated.
 For instance, in 2013, only nine more students enrolled than in 2012.
 But in 2016, an additional 2,335 students enrolled.
 Its most recent figures reveal that its 2017 enrollment was 55,862, the largest in the college’s history.
 Online enrollments have been key to this increase.
-Inside Higher Ed notes that in 2015, University of Florida saw a 24% increase in online study.
+Inside Higher Ed notes that in 2015, the University of Florida saw a 24% increase in online study.
 This college is a great choice for people who are determined to graduate with little or no debt.
-Over half of the college’s students graduate debt free.
+Over half of the college’s students graduate debt-free.

 11. Removed by editor

 10. University of Texas at Arlington

 The University of Texas at Arlington has almost doubled its student population in the last three years.
 StateUniversity.com states that in 2015, 33,329 students were enrolled (which was only a 0.3% increase on the previous year.)
 But in 2018, the total enrollment is expected to exceed 60,000 people.
 Of these, 43,000 chose to study on campus, with the rest being online only.
 The Texas state representative, (who represents the college’s district) Chris Turner, states that “UTA is providing exactly what we need from our institutions of public higher education, by getting more students admitted and graduated, keeping college affordable, and maintaining the highest standards of excellence.”